itjuana-bootcamp/DevOps/capstone_project/README.md

 - Update the Node JS application content using Ansible

 ## Guidelines
-- Instruction for the project will be available on Wednesday,26th January
+- Instruction for the project will be available on Thursday, April 6th
 - One week to deliver the project.
-Please deliver the project no later than Wednesday, 2nd February.
+Please deliver the project no later than Monday, April 17.
 - Send the repo link or project to talent@itjuana.com
 - After delivering the trainers will review the content, if you pass you’ll get a badge recognizing your knowledge as DevOps Engineer.
 - You’ll know the results via email from the ITJ Talent Team.